Owning a dog is a huge commitment. Refresh your knowledge of responsible dog ownership with our complete guide.

 Microchipping your dog is an essential part of being a responsible owner.
 In fact, it’s a legal requirement for all dogs over eight weeks’ old.

-A microchip contains a unique code that links to your pet’s details, including their owner’s name, address and phone number, and means they’re instantly identifiable when scanned by a vet, rescue centre or dog warden.
-This is often the only way to return lost or stole dogs back to their owner.
+A microchip contains a unique code that links to your dog’s details, including their owner’s name, address and phone number, and means they’re instantly identifiable when scanned by a vet, rescue centre or dog warden.
+This is often the only way to reunite lost or stolen dogs.

 As well as having your dog chipped, keeping your details up to date on the central database is crucial.
 Learn more about the process and the benefits in our dog microchipping advice.